Phileosopher/commonplace/imagination-failedprophecies-4.md

 2050

 - An Australian think tank as of June 2019 claims that the world's ice sheets will collapse and humanity will cease to exist by 2050 if major pollution controls aren't set in place.

+2070

+- Climate experts predicted in 1972 that a new ice age is coming.

 2120